 The CEMS MIM certificate will show grades using the ECTS grading scale.
-Based along the ECTS framework, a grading scale has been developed to facilitate the understanding and comparison of grades given according to different national systems.
-It has no national reference point and is intended to provide an objective evaluation of student abilities relative to those of other students within the same system.
+Based along the ECTS to facilitate the understanding and comparison of grades given according to different national systems.
+It has no national reference point and is For the language tests, the language levels of the intended to provide an objective evaluation of student abilities relative to those of other students within the same system.
 The ECTS grading scale is based on the rank of a student in a given assessment, i.e. how s/he performed relative to other students.